poopoo-api/poopoo-api/README.md

 * Discord Server: https://discord.gg/MfEXDm5mr6.

 ## 🔎 Features
-More features will be added in the future!
+**This section will no longer be updated, please check out the [API page](https://poopoo-api.vercel.app/api) for detailed and up-to-date descriptions instead.**
 * Website Screenshoter: An API that can screenshot websites.
 * Color Inverter: An API to invert the color of images
 * Grayscale Image: An API to grayscale images